inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 > Note: in this sub section the term _record_ is treated as a generic term, namely a document.
 It will refer to bibliographic and community records as _records_.

 Simple custom fields types are added to the record's data model and dumped in its json blob.
 However, the vocabulary type works differently as it is a relation to another record, and it needs to be linked.
-Meaning, the selected value need to be checked for existence when a record is created and dereferenced when it is read.
+Meaning, the selected value needs to be checked for existence when a record is created and dereferenced when it is read.

 The programmatic API to access records' relations is kept intact.
 For example, a field named `myrelationfield` would be accessed as `record.relations.myrelationfield`.
 However, a new class `MultiRelationsField` has been implemented to accept not only implementations of `RelationBase` but also `RelationsField`.